 - Mythical Man Month, by Fred Brooks.
 Published in 1975, a few years before Soul Of A New Machine, Brook’s offers insights on leading software projects wrapped around his own experiences at IBM.
 I was heavily inspired by his style in writing Making Things Happen, about my lessons learned at Microsoft from 1994 to 2003 (inspired even by the fact such a hybrid book were possible).
 MMM is thin on specific advice, and more of a collection of ways to think about making software.
 Many of his ideas didn’t catch on, and there are exceptions to Brook’s Law, the most well known advice from the book.
 But the honesty and humanity in his writing is a hallmark of my favorite kinds of writing about the making of things.

-What narrative books about software are your favorites?
+What narrative books about the making of something are your favorites?
 I’m sure I’m forgetting some good ones.